Tournament Events

 Coaches, please read this to your teams.

-Bear Creek has quite a bit of technology in our facility.
-Wi-fi is available for all participants during the competition.
-Students may plug their technology into available electrical outlets, but under no circumstances should cords that are plugged in be unplugged from the wall.
+Wi-fi is available for all participants during the competition, and Bear Creek's facility is well equipped with electrical outlets.
+However, under no circumstances should students unplug cords already plugged into the wall.
 As is the rule of thumb, participants may not enter classrooms until a judge is present.
 Please respect the classrooms by cleaning up trash and by returning desks to their original positions after the last round (round 6).

 Wi-Fi